Shop Safely This Black Friday – 11 Online Shopping Tips

 9. Stay anonymous online

 It’s been said a million times but we’re going to say it again.
-They can’t hunt what they can’t see.
+They can’t hurt what they can’t see.
 If you’re using a VPN and other useful add-ons to shop online, hackers will not be able to track you down.
-Not this Black Friday, not ever!

 10. Use Mobile Apps